tannewt/wa-law.org/site/bill/2025-26/README.md

 * [SB 5194](sb/5194) - State gen. obligation bonds 0👍 13👎 0❓ - S Ways & Means
 * [HB 1014](hb/1014) - Implementing recommendations of the 2023 child support schedule work group.
 2📰 10👍 0👎 2❓ - H Civil R & Judi
 * [HB 1066](hb/1066) - Regulated substance use data 11👍 1👎 0❓ - H ConsPro&Bus
+* [HB 1126](hb/1126) - Standardizing notification provisions relating to local tax rate changes and shared taxes administered by the department.
+6👍 6👎 0❓ - H Finance
 * [SB 5102](sb/5102) - Establishing a public records exemption for the proprietary information of public risk pools.
 5👍 6👎 1❓ - S SGTEDP
 * [SB 5202](sb/5202) - Ensuring the efficacy of judicial orders as harm reduction tools that increase the safety of survivors of abuse and support law enforcement in their efforts to enforce the law.
 10👍 1👎 1❓ - S Law & Justice
 * [HB 1006](hb/1006) - Regulating service contracts and protection product guarantees.
 11👍 0👎 0❓ - H ConsPro&Bus